AZ Non-Profit Registration: Everything You Need to Know

 When filing the Articles of Incorporation for a domestic non-profit organization in Arizona, the fee is $40.
 If you need expedited filing, the fee is $75.
 Other fees apply when you're filing an application for authority to conduct affairs as a foreign non-profit, filing Articles of Domestication, or applying to reserve a name.

 If you need help with an AZ non-profit registration, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.